European Banking Federation

 13 May 2025

-Their ask — The organization requests public disclosure of key supervisory information including security breaches, non-compliance actions, and fraudulent wallet use.
+Message — The organization requests public disclosure of key supervisory information including security breaches, non-compliance actions, and fraudulent wallet use.
 They emphasize the need for harmonized reporting to prevent forum shopping by providers.12

-How it helps them — This would create a level playing field and consistent supervision across Member States.34
+Why — This would create a level playing field and consistent supervision across Member States.34

-Who loses — Wallet providers lose ability to exploit regulatory arbitrage between Member States.5
+Impact — Wallet providers lose ability to exploit regulatory arbitrage between Member States.5

-Meeting with Arba Kokalari (Member of the European Parliament, Rapporteur) and
+Meeting with Arba Kokalari (Member of the European Parliament, Rapporteur) and Deutsche Bank AG and

 30 Apr 2025 · AI in Financial Services